swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 myContractQueryResult: Hello future - bguiz
 ```

-Open the URL, that was output as `myContractExplorerUrl` above,
-in your browser and check that:
+Open `myContractExplorerUrl` in your browser and check that:

 - (1) The contract exists
 - (2) Under the "Contract Details" section,